What Is Google Tag Manager?

 To demonstrate how to use Google Tag Manager, we’ll walk you through how to connect a Google Analytics 4 property to your site.

-To begin, log in to your Google Tag Manager account.
+Begin by logging in to your Google Tag Manager account.

 Click “New Tag” or “Add a new tag” to create a new tag.